tinode/ios/README.md

-# Tinodios

-Experimental iOS client.
+# Tinodios: Tinode Messaging Client for iOS

+iOS client for [Tinode](https://github.com/tinode/chat) in Swift.

 Status: work in progress.

-Presently, Tinode iOS SDK can:
-* Connect to Tinode server.
-* Log into an account.
-* Register new accounts.
-* Subscribe to p2p topics.
-* Publish/receive messages in p2p topics.
-* Send/receive presence notifications.

-The immediate goal is to have a basic end-to-end working application prototype that one will be able to install and use for the mentioned functionality.
+The immediate goal is to have a basic end-to-end working application prototype that one will be able to install and use.

-This is the skeleton functionality that one should be able to build more features around.

 ## Features

 ### Completed
+* Login
+* Register new accounts.
-* View chats
+* View the list of active chats
 * Send and receive plain text messages one-on-one or in group chats.
-* Register new accounts.
 * In-app presence notifications.
 * Unread message counters.
-* Local data persistence: the messages in chat as well as other data (topics, subscriptions, etc.) are stored in a SQLite db after they are received from the server.
-This way the UI can fetch them from the db instead of going to the server.

-### In progress
+* Local data persistence.

+### Does not work yet
 * Start new chats.
 * Edit chat parameters.
 * Typing indicators.
-* Indicators for messages received/read (little check marks in messages).
+* Delivery and received/read indicators for messages (little check marks in messages).
 * Drafty: Markdown-style formatting of text, e.g. *styled* → styled.
-Implemented as spannable.
 * Attachments and inline images.
 * Muting/un-muting conversations and other permission management.
 * Integration with iOS's stock Contacts.